 “When he’s in the moment with you, you’re the best thing in the world.
 You’re the only person in the world.
 I think that’s part of his charm.
 You forgive the bad things because you remember these good things, and the good things are so good that you manage to… forgive the bad.
 When I did have a female friend, he’d run off with her.” – Nicolene Shepherd, Emile Cilliers’ childhood sweetheart and mother to two of his children

-In this new documentary in ITV’s Crime & Punishment season, Fiona Bruce gains exclusive access to never seen before police tapes from the investigation into army sergeant Emile Cilliers, who attempted to murder his wife by tampering with her parachute.
+In this documentary for ITV’s Crime & Punishment season, Fiona Bruce gains exclusive access to never seen before police tapes from the investigation into army sergeant Emile Cilliers, who attempted to murder his wife by tampering with her parachute.

 On Easter Sunday 2015, Cilliers’ wife Victoria, a highly experienced parachuting instructor, jumped out of a plane at 4,000 feet, but both her main and reserve parachutes failed and she crashed to the ground, causing near-fatal injuries.

 Over the following months, the police investigated the circumstances around the sabotage and became certain that her husband Emile had tried to kill her – not once, but twice.
 His first attempt came a week before her skydive, when he tampered with the gas valve at their home in Wiltshire.
 The plan failed when Victoria smelled the gas and reportedly joked with Cilliers by saying, ‘Are you trying to bump me off?’